 (8) Licensee responsibilities.
 Each licensee:

-(a) Is responsible for violations of any statute, rule, or order of the commission or department pertaining to his licensed business.
+(a) Is responsible for violations of any statute, rule, or order of the commission or DEQ pertaining to the licensed business.

 (b) Is responsible for any act or omission of any servant, agent, employee, or representative of such licensee in violation of any statute, rule, or order pertaining to the license privileges.

-(c) Before completing licensed services, must deliver to each person for whom he performs such services, written notice of:
+(c) Must deliver written notice, before completing licensed services, to each person:

 (A) The rights of the recipient included in ORS 454.705(2); and